fidelix-project/fidelix/doc/advanced/cross-compiling/cross-tools.md

     i686-fidelix-linux-musl-gcc --sysroot=/var/chroot/i686 test.c -o test

 ### Building Third Party Software
-When using the cross toolchain to build third party software, it will often be necessary adjust the CC and CFLAGS variables and/or host triplet so that the package is built using the cross toolchain.
+When using the cross toolchain to build third party software, it will be necessary adjust the CC and CFLAGS variables and/or host triplet so that the package is built using the cross toolchain.